Vini-Dev-Py/nest-rabbitmq-postgresql/README.md

-# NestJS Logs API with Cassandra and RabbitMQ
+# NestJS Logs API with PostgreSQL and RabbitMQ

-Backend application built with NestJS and TypeScript using Cassandra as the database (log tables partitioned by day), RabbitMQ for messaging, and Docker/Docker Compose for orchestration.
+Backend application built with NestJS and TypeScript using PostgreSQL with TypeORM as the database, RabbitMQ for messaging, and Docker/Docker Compose for orchestration.
 The project follows DDD and Clean Architecture patterns.

 ## Architecture